mehmandarov/microbit-treasurehunt/README.md

 ## Getting Started
 * _(optional)_ Unpack micro:bit
 * _(optional)_ Assmble DFRobot micro:bit Circular RGB Expansion board v2.0
 * Get acquinted with [Treasure Hunt](https://microbit.org/projects/make-it-code-it/treasure-hunt/) code for pointers for your receiver.
+This is not the same code we are using on our sending beacons, but it is inspured by it.

 ## Sender 📡
 1. There are several sending beacons hidden somewhere around you.
 2. Ask organisers how many beacons are hidden out there.
-3. All beacons are broadcasting a message on one of the channels between 1 and 6.
+3. All beacons are broadcasting a message on one of the channels between 1 and 7.
 Assume this unless you are told otherwise.

 ## Receiver 📶
 You need to implement a set of basic functions on your receiver beacon (in addition to functions that you might be told by the sender beacon you might find).